trilitech/tezos-developer-docs/src/pages/defi/defi-tokens/dex.md

 At first, developers tried to reproduce the order book model into smart contracts, but this proved to be very inefficient.
 Indeed, the model relies heavily on market makers, and they require to constantly adjust their buy and sell prices to meet the market.
 Supply and demand constantly evolve on an exchange, making the mid-market price move.
 When that happens, market makers have to cancel their offers and create new orders at the new mid-market price.
 This results in a vast number of orders and order cancellations being sent to the exchange.

-With blockchains such as Ethereum or Tezos, with a throughput of 10 transactions per second (respectively 40) and a 15 seconds block time (respectively <:MINIMAL_BLOCK_DELAY:>) they can not be a viable option for an order book exchange. _Binance_, for instance, handles thousands of order book operations per second.
+With blockchains such as Ethereum or Tezos, with a throughput of roughly 50 transactions per second and a 15 seconds block time they can not be a viable option for an order book exchange. _Binance_, for instance, handles thousands of order book operations per second.

-On top of that, every interaction with a smart contract costs a [gas fee](/tezos-basics/smart-contracts), so market makers would go bankrupt just updating their orders.
+On top of that, every interaction with a smart contract has a gas fee, so market makers would go bankrupt just updating their orders.

 If exchanges were to thrive on the blockchain, there was a need for a new model.